-Coral Bark is a unique tree that brings a whole new dimension to these remarkable plants.
+Coral Bark: A unique tree that brings a whole new dimension to these remarkable plants.
 Also known as ‘Sango-kaku’, it forms an upright tree with green, divided leaves that turn a perfect butter yellow in fall.
 But it is in winter, when the garden is sleeping, that this tree really stand out, as the younger branches and twigs are brilliant coral pink from the day the last leaf drops to the moment when the new leaves emerge in spring.
 Winter in the garden can be boring, so a tree like this is just the thing to bring interest to the drabbest of seasons.
 This is also one of the easiest and undemanding of all the varieties, requiring no special care at all, so for the beginner that makes it the perfect choice.

 Varieties with Red Summer Leaves

-Bloodgood is probably the most well-known and widely grown variety, and there is a good reason for that.
+Bloodgood: This is probably the most well-known and widely grown variety, and there is a good reason for that.
 This is the hardiest variety of all, growing happily with winter lows of minus 30, but also happy in hot summer weather.
 So for gardeners in zone 4, Bloodgood is the premium choice.
 In time in can grow into a tree 20 feet tall, with an upright habit and semi-horizontal branches.
 The leaves are not as finely divided as some other forms, giving more substance to the tree and they are deep pink in spring, purple-red in summer and crimson in fall.
 The tree will grow well in shade, but in colder areas it also grows well in full-sun and there it will have the strongest summer color.

-Emperor, or ‘Wolff’, will grow into an upright tree about 15 feet tall, holding its purple-red leaf color from spring to fall, when it ends the season in a blaze of scarlet.
+Emperor (‘Wolff’): This variety will grow into an upright tree about 15 feet tall, holding its purple-red leaf color from spring to fall, when it ends the season in a blaze of scarlet.
 It is also very fast growing, so a worthwhile specimen will develop in just a few years.
 It has another unique quality that makes it very useful in colder areas.
 Sometimes a tree will survive winter without any damage, but if you live in an area with spring frosts, early shoots on your trees and shrubs can be damaged.
 This tree is slower by a couple of weeks in leafing-out than other varieties, so it is much less likely to be damaged by a late frost.
 If that is a feature of your area, this tree is the number one choice.

-Sherwood Flame is remarkable not only for its beautiful red leaves all summer, but for also having the most vibrant fall display of all the red-leaf forms.
+Sherwood Flame: Remarkable not only for its beautiful red leaves all summer, but for also having the most vibrant fall display of all the red-leaf forms.
 Not content with just turning a brighter red, this tree bursts into a blazing crimson bonfire in your garden every fall.
 While other trees are plain in winter, this tree is known for flowering at a young age and producing a heavy crop of delightful red maple keys, that festoon the branches well into the winter, bringing its own decorations to the festive season.
 The summer color of the star-shaped leaves will not fade and this tree’s rounded but upright habit will not overcrowded the smallest garden, as it rarely grows above 15 feet tall.

 Weeping Japanese Maples